derekburgess/jaws/README.md

 ### JAWS Docker Container

-Currently a work in progress.
-A fully containerized version of JAWS.
-Only works with the default parameters and OpenAI.
+Currently a work in progress....

 From the root directory run: